 Your recovery time depends on a number of factors, including your age, the severity of your fracture, and your health.In most cases of mild brain injury, you should be able to return to your level of normal activity in about two weeks.
 If symptoms do not improve as expected, it’s important to return to the doctor as soon as possible.

-If you’ve been in a car accident in New Jersey and need treatment for a brain injury, please call us at 866-609-4448 or fill out our quick contact form for FREE consultation.
+If you’ve been in a car accident in New Jersey and need treatment for a brain injury, please call us at 866-609-4448 or fill out our quick contact form for an appointment.

 Whether your injury is a small one, or is more serious, the staff at Sall Myers Medical Associates has your needs covered.
 We are also conveniently located, with offices in Elmwood Park, NJ, Paterson NJ, Passaic, NJ, New Brunswick, NJ, Irvington NJ, Union City, NJ, Rochelle Park, NJ, Parsippany, NJ, and Union, NJ.

 Please call us at 866-609-4448 to schedule your consultation, or fill out our Quick Contact Form.